How to Financially Prepare for a Baby in 9 Months

 Month 2: Create a new budget

-A baby changes your life — and your budget.
-Now is the time to start thinking about new costs, both immediate and to come, and the ones you’ll leave behind.
+A baby significantly changes your life—and your budget.
+So now is the time to start thinking about new costs, both immediate and to come, and the ones you’ll leave behind.
 For instance, after baby arrives, you’re probably going to pause on going out as much; this is a place you’re likely to find savings.
 On the flip side, you'll have to buy diapers, baby wipes, food, etc. (and it adds up quickly).

 - The hospital bill.
 Even with the best insurance, you’re looking at a substantial bill just for having the baby.

 - Your leave.
-More and more companies are offering paid maternity and even paternity leave.
+Companies are increasingly offering paid maternity and even paternity leave.
 But if you’ll be on the hook for a portion or all of your leave, make sure you’re setting aside money now to help make up for that lost income later.

 - Baby items.
 A baby shower may cover a lot of the big-ticket items you’ll need, like a stroller or a car seat.
-But there will still be a lot of purchases, from diapers to high chairs, that you may have to make on your own.
+But you’re still likely to make a lot of purchases, from diapers to safety gear.

 There is some good news: You do get a little help from Uncle Sam once you become a parent.
-Having a baby qualifies you for a tax credit — currently $2,000 per child — among other tax benefits.
+Among other tax benefits, having a baby qualifies you for the Child Tax Credit, which helps families with qualifying children get a tax break.

 Month 3: Build your emergency fund